SINTEF/Muscade.jl/docs/src/Elements.md

 end
 ```

 shows that `R` is mutated.
-A pseudocode in immutable style would be
+For the extraction of results from a loop, the following patterm **must** be used:

 ```julia
 @espy function residual(x,χ)